Neuroevolution in Games: State of the Art and Open Challenges: Open Challenges

 \subsection{Comparing and combining evolution with other learning methods}

-While neuroevolution is easily applicable and often high-performing, and sometimes the best approach available for some problem, it is almost never the only type of algorithm that can be applied to a problem.
+While NE is easily applicable and often high-performing, and sometimes the best approach available for some problem, it is almost never the only type of algorithm that can be applied to a problem.
 There are always other evolvable representations, such as expression trees used in genetic programming.
 For player modeling, supervised learning algorithms based on gradient descent can often be applied, and for reinforcement learning problems, one could choose to apply algorithms from the temporal difference learning family (e.g.\ TD(0) or Q-learning).
-The relative performance of alternative methods compared to Q-learning differs drastically; sometimes neuroevolution really is the best thing to use, sometimes not.
-The outstanding research question here is: when should we use neuroevolution?
+The relative performance of alternative methods compared to Q-learning differs drastically; sometimes NE really is the best thing to use, sometimes not.
+The outstanding research question here is: when should one use NE?

-From the few published comparative studies of neuroevolution with other kinds of reinforcement learning algorithms, we can learn that in many cases, TD-based algorithms learn faster but are more brittle and neuroevolution eventually reaches higher performance~\cite{lucas2007point,runarsson2005coevolution,whiteson2007empirical}.
-But sometimes, TD-learning performs very well when well tuned~\cite{lucas2006temporal}, and sometimes neuroevolution completely dominates all other algorithms~\cite{gomez2008accelerated}.
-What is needed is some sort of general theory of what problem characteristics advantage and disadvantage neuroevolution; for this, we need parameterisable benchmarks that will help us chart the problem space from the vantage point of algorithm performance~\cite{togelius2009ontogenetic}.
+From the few published comparative studies of NE with other kinds of reinforcement learning algorithms, we can learn that in many cases, TD-based algorithms learn faster but are more brittle and NE eventually reaches higher performance~\cite{lucas2007point,runarsson2005coevolution,whiteson2007empirical}.
+But sometimes, TD-learning performs very well when well tuned~\cite{lucas2006temporal}, and sometimes NE completely dominates all other algorithms~\cite{gomez2008accelerated}.
+What is needed is some sort of general theory of what problem characteristics advantage and disadvantage NE; for this, we need parameterizable benchmarks that will help us chart the problem space from the vantage point of algorithm performance~\cite{togelius2009ontogenetic}.
+There have been some attempts at constructing such benchmarks previously~\cite{kalyanakrishnan2011characterizing}, and the General Video Game Playing Competition characterizes its games according to game design characteristics (problem features), allowing another way of comparing performance on problem classes~\cite{perez201522014}.

 But mapping the relative strengths of these algorithms is really just the first step.
-Once we know when neuroevolution works better or worse than other algorithms, we can start inventing hybrid algorithms that combine the strengths of both neuroevolution and its alternatives, in particular TD-learning and GP.
+Once we know when NE works better or worse than other algorithms, we can start inventing hybrid algorithms that combine the strengths of both neuroevolution and its alternatives, in particular TD-learning and GP.
+Previous research by Whiteson and Stone in combining NEAT and Q-learning has shown promising results \cite{whiteson:jmlr2006,whiteson2006line}.
+These methods have been applied with some success to shooters~\cite{reeder2008interactively} and racing games~\cite{cardamone2010learning}.